adinabo/Astro-The-Tarot-Whisperer/README.md

 **Device Compatibility Test:**

-- Objective
+- Objective:
  To ensure that the game displays and functions correctly on various devices.
-- Expected result
+- Expected result:
 As expected, the game is fully functional and visually appealing across all tested devices.
-- Steps
+- Steps:
 Played the game on different devices, such as a laptop, desktop, iPhone 14, and Samsung S24.
 Verified that the game layout is responsive and adjusts correctly to different screen sizes.
 Checked for any visual or functional issues specific to each device

 **Error Counter Test:**
-- Objective
+- Objective:
 To ensure the error counter accurately tracks the number of incorrect matches.
-- Expected result
+- Expected result:
 As expected, the error counter updates accurately with each incorrect match.
-- Steps
+- Steps:
 Intentionally mismatched cards multiple times.
 Observed the error counter to see if it increments correctly with each mismatch and it did.